-In order to successfully meet the requirements under C.R.S.
-10-4-110.8, Section 3 & Sec 6-12, a Property and Casualty Broker-Agent, and Personal Lines Broker-Agent must have significant knowledge in the proper methods of estimating the replacement value of structures.
-Insurance professionals should be able to explain various levels of coverage under a homeowners' insurance policy, have an understanding of the elements that comprise the value of a dwelling and convey this to the insured and make recommendations of the appropriate levels of coverage.
+In order to successfully meet the requirements of Section 1749.85 (a) of the California Insurance Code and Section 2188.65 of the California Code of Regulations, a Property and Casualty Broker-Agent, and Personal Lines Broker-Agent must have significant knowledge in the proper methods of estimating the replacement value of structures.
+Specifically, the Property and Casualty Broker-Agent or the Personal Lines Broker-Agent that transacts, negotiates or sells homeowners' insurance would be required to complete a minimum of three hours of homeowners' insurance valuation training.
+With this training these agents will be able to explain various levels of coverage under a homeowners' insurance policy, have an understanding of the elements that comprise the value of a dwelling and convey this to the insured and make recommendations of the appropriate levels of coverage.

-The Colorado Division of Insurance and the Colorado Legislature received a significant number of complaints by homeowners who lost their residences in past wildfires.
-Fire survivors complained about problems including that after the fire they learned the replacement value estimates made in setting coverage limits for their homes was too low.
-This caused underinsurance issues to arise during efforts to rebuild or replace their residences.
+The Department and the California Legislature received a significant number of complaints by homeowners who lost their residences in past wildfires.
+Survivors complained about problems including their experience that after the fire they learned that the replacement value estimates made in setting coverage limits for their homes was too low, causing underinsurance issues to arise during efforts to rebuild or replace their residences.